pierce-smith1/rigel-rt/README.md

 ## Run

 `rigel` takes a single argument, which is the program to spawn for corruption.
-For instance, to spawn a new Notepad and start destroying it, use:
+For instance, to spawn a new Notepad and start corrupting it, run:

 ```
 rigel C:\Windows\notepad.exe
 ```

-You cannot attach to an already running process.
+You cannot attach rigel to an already running process.

 ## Future Work?